Code-Institute-Submissions/Jakemcp97-Project2-Mini-Monsters_AugRseub/README.md

 -Users experienced difficulty with first image layout, finding the harsh contrasts to be hard on the eyes and as such a redesign was implemented.
 - Users were finding the game text to be quite hard to distinguish and so a brighter more obvious color was employed.
+-based on my own testing of about 50 run throughs of the game, it would be very hard to get 2 results the same meaning there is a lot of replayability and the code will function indefinitely.

 ### Bugs and errors